krzysztofzablocki/Swift-Macros/README.md

   - `@AssociatedValues`: Add variables to retrieve the associated values.
   - `@Singleton`: Generate singleton code for struct and class.
   - More to come...
-- [Migrator](https://github.com/narek-sv/Migrator): Migrator is a versatile Swift Package designed to streamline the execution of asynchronous tasks with dependency management on all Apple platforms.
-The packgae also includes a handy macro for semantic verionins ([SemVer 2.0.0](https://semver.org/)).
+- [Migrator](https://github.com/narek-sv/Migrator): Migrator is a versatile Swift package designed to streamline the execution of asynchronous tasks with dependency management on all Apple platforms.
+The package also includes a handy macro for semantic versioning ([SemVer 2.0.0](https://semver.org/)).
   - `#SemanticVersion("1.2.3")`